Chixpy/ETKRes-NES/README.md

 Rule #1: Only 1 image for group or game.
 No folders with multiple images.

 Icons are mainly extracted from game screenshots at original resolution.
 Usually they are protagonist frames, lives icons or recognizable icon.
+But it's better to use the actual sprites.

-Logos are usually extracted from Title or Main Menu screens.
+Logos are usually extracted from Title or Main Menu screens, not front covers.

 All images are .png format.
 Width and Height are variable, using it's original size without resizing to a fixed size or adding more border to make it square.
 Emuteca handle they automatically.